JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 this func uses toposort to sort the input list and return true if it matches the what was given (ie it was sorted already).

 One thing to note is toposort when successful will return something like `{result = <sorted lst>}`, if there were cycles it would return info on that.
-So if we dont have `result` I throw an error.
+So if we don't have `result` I throw an error.

 We can than pull it all together with